HuoShuwei/skim_and_scan_transformer/README.md

 🚧  **Current Status** :

 * The network architecture implementation has been released
-* Training code and pre-trained models will be available soon
+* The pre-trained models will be available soon

 ## Overview